Skip to content

 Resolution

-To grant your management account access to the newly invited member account, create the OrganizationAccountAccessRole role in the member account.
+To grant yourself administrator control access to the invited member account, create the OrganizationAccountAccessRole role in the member account.

 Create an AWS Organizations administrator role in the member account

-- Open the IAM console, and then in the member account sign in as an IAM user, or assume an IAM role.
+1. Open the AWS Identity and Access Management (IAM) console.
+In the member account, sign in as an IAM user or assume an IAM role.
 The user or role must have permission to create IAM roles and policies.

-Note: For this use case, it's not a best practice to sign in as the root user.
+Note: As a best practice, don't sign in as the root user.

-- In the navigation pane, choose Roles, and then choose Create Role.
+2. In the navigation pane, select Roles, and then choose Create Role.

-- For Trusted entity type, choose AWS account, and then, choose Another AWS account.
+3. For Trusted entity type, choose AWS account, and then choose Another AWS account.

-- Enter the 12-digit account ID of the account that you want to grant administrator access to.
+4. Enter the 12-digit account ID of the invited member account.

 Note: Because the accounts are internal to your company, don't choose Require external ID.
 For more information, see How to use external ID when granting access to your AWS resources.

-- (Optional) If you turned on and configured multi-factor authentication (MFA), then you can chose Require MFA for authentication.
+If you turned on and configured multi-factor authentication (MFA), then you can choose Require MFA for authentication.

 Your new role appears on the list of available roles.